Prince Freeman

 Bio

-By 1800, the family might have been living in Norwich, New York, as the census report lists a Prince Freeman with six people (including himself) in his household.
+By 1800, the Prince family was living in the town of Norwich in Chenango County, New York, where the census report listed a Prince Freeman with six people (including himself) in his household.
 The 1820 census for nearby Plymouth, New York lists the Freeman family with four members in the household.
-Prince is recorded as having died in Norwich in 1821.
+Prince Freeman is recorded as having died in Norwich in 1821.

 belonging to militia of Conway who were mustered by Lieut.
 Col. David Wells for 3 months service at Claverack sworn to in Hampshire Co.
 August 3, 1780.